Are there any parents out there who feel guilty?

-One issue I see again and again in my 1:1 parent therapy practice is GUILT.
-I know it plagues parents who don't have the opportunity to therapy, too.
-Hey, even I feel guilty half the time!
-Does this resonate for you, too?
+Only joking: we all do.
+It's the one issue I see again and again in my 1:1 therapy practice, and I know it plagues parents who don't have the opportunity to access therapy, too.

 We can feel bad about almost anything as parents, but it's actually completely normal: you can hear me talk more about this here.

 That doesn’t mean we have to live with it, though.
 Too much guilt can be pretty toxic to us, and to our kids.
 Over time, guilt can really start to impact our own mental health, as well as the parenting we are trying so hard to get “right”.

 Do any of these resonate?